 Microsoft 365 offers compliance and retention tools and your IT services provider will set everything up for you.

 I am presenting this information in a light hearted way to help you adopt it.
 It Is not light hearted when we get a call from a new client who was swindled by an employee, hacked by a criminal, or infected with ransomware.
 It’s incredibly painful for them.
 We can help restore things after the fact, however the damage is done.
 And most often, it is preventable.

 In fact, the majority of automated attacks like phishing and ransomware infections can be defended against with the security measures we outline in these emails.
 They are all included in our Managed IT Services.

 Of course, no system is 100% and an employee intent on stealing info can find ways around some of these security protocols, like taking photos of a computer screen if do not print is enabled.
 By employing these measures you greatly reduce risk and demonstrate that you are taking reasonable measures to protect data, and that is good for business.

 I hope you enjoyed this read and if I made you scratch your head and ponder when you last reviewed your IT security policies, then please do reach out to us here at TUCU.
 We are a Toronto based IT Support Company serving all of Ontario via remote work solutions and the cloud.
-I’ll be happy to schedule a Discovery Call with yourself and our lead consultant to go over your IT needs and how we can help you move to comprehensive IT security & IT management services including Microsoft 365 management.
+I'll be happy to schedule a Discovery Call with yourself and our lead consultant to go over your IT needs and how we can help you move to comprehensive cyber security & IT management services.